esphome/esphome-docs/components/lvgl.rst

 .. note::

     The ``on_value`` trigger is sent while the slider is being dragged or changed with keys.
 The event is sent *continuously* while the slider is being dragged, this can affect performance and have negative effects on the actions to be performed.
+In such cases use a universal widget trigger like ``on_release``, to get the ``x`` variable once after the interaction has completed.

 The ``slider`` can be also integrated as :doc:`/components/number/lvgl`.